rgoulter/my-hakyll-blog/README.md

 * Next/Previous Post links in the post.

-* Disqus comments.
-(Not really a Hakyll thing, but still).

-Not really an HTML/CSS kinda guy.

 ## Instructions to Build

-I have my `posts` in a git submodule, so:
+I have my `posts` in a git submodule.

+The content of `posts/` is a tree of files named:

 ```
-git submodule init
-git submodule update
+posts/<category>/YYYY-MM-DD-title.markdown
 ```

-and then to make the site:

 ### Using Stack